Meta (Facebook): Software Engineer Levels

 E9 – Distinguished Engineer

-E9 Distinguished Engineer: In the US, these engineers, earn over $2.5M annually.
+E9 Distinguished Engineer: In the US, these engineers earn over $2.5M annually.
 Among thousands of engineers at Meta, fewer than 50 (less than 1%) achieve this level.
 E9 engineers are known for their exceptional ability to uplift their teams, creating significant projects and clear tasks that help teammates rapidly advance.
 This leadership and talent development foster loyalty and capability, enabling E9 engineers to achieve substantial impact.
 They exemplify the importance of scaling one’s influence through others to become effective tech leads.

 E10 – Engineering Fellow

-Engineering Levels Expectations
+Meta Engineering Levels Expectations

-The vital difference between an IC3 and an IC9+ is not the volume of work they directly produce but the scope of problems they solve, the quality of those solutions, and how they deliver results.
+The vital difference between an IC3 and an IC10 is not the volume of work they directly produce but the scope of problems they solve, the quality of those solutions, and how they deliver results.
 The higher the levels, the bigger the “blast radius” you have, i.e., you impact more people, teams, product metrics, and revenue across the company with your direct and indirect influence and contributions.

 Engineering Levels Abbreviation at Meta